eunoia.venn

 For int and plain name-sequence input there are no quantities, so original_values is empty.

-• shape"ellipse" (default), "circle", "square" or "rectangle".
-Ellipses support 1–5 sets; circles, squares and rectangles 1–3.
+• shape"ellipse" (default), "circle", "square", "rectangle", or "rotated_rectangle".
+Ellipses support 1–5 sets; circles, squares, and rectangles 1–3; rotated rectangles 1–4 (the 4-set layout uses rotated rectangles to open all 15 regions).
 An unsupported set count raises EunoiaError.

 • complement – Optional universe area outside every set.
 For a Venn diagram this only adds a visual container box (the padded bounding box); it does not drive optimization.